UMR-CNRM/vortex/sphinx/technical/vortex_data.rst

 are declared as potential "proxy" experiments.
-For such experiments, the associated configuration file is located on ``hendrix.meteo.fr`` with exceptions for target hosts ``belenos`` and ``taranis`` that rely on local configuration files (Note: In this example, it is the maintainer's responsibility to ensure that configuration files located on ``hendrix``, ``belenos`` and ``taranis`` are consistent).
+For such experiments, the associated configuration file is located on ``hendrix.meteo.fr`` with exceptions for target hosts ``belenos`` and ``taranis`` that rely on local configuration files (Note: In this example, it is the maintainers responsibility to ensure that configuration files located on ``hendrix``, ``belenos`` and ``taranis`` are consistent).